-As we settle into 2021, February lets us know that winter is ending and spring is coming.
-February is a busy month full of holidays and events like Valentine’s Day, Lunar New Year, President’s Day, and the Super Bowl.
+As we settle into 2022, February lets us know that winter is ending and spring is coming.
+February is a busy month full of holidays and events like Valentine’s Day, Lunar New Year, Presidents’ Day, and the Super Bowl.
 Know what that means?
 Retailers will be offering huge February sales!
-Don’t add everything in your cart, though—here are the best things to buy and skip this month.
+Don’t add everything to your cart, though.
+Here are the best things to buy and skip this month.

 Furniture and Major Appliances

-Along with furniture sales that roll over from January, major appliances typically go on sale on President’s Day.
+Along with furniture sales that roll over from January, major appliances typically go on sale on Presidents’ Day.
 As you shop for mattresses, be on the lookout for deep discounts on refrigerators, washers and dryers, ovens, and more.
-A house makeover is a perfect way to start anew as 2021 passes us by.
-Expect up to 70% off on furniture, mattresses, and major appliances on President’s Day from retailers like Best Buy, Home Depot, and Lowe’s.
+A house makeover is a perfect way to start anew.
+Expect big discounts on furniture, mattresses, and major appliances on Presidents’ Day from retailers like Best Buy, Home Depot, and Lowe’s.

 Cosmetics, Fragrance, and Chocolate

-If you’re planning to buy cosmetics or fragrance products, browse the beauty aisles of Kohl's, Walmart, and Target for a mixed collection of affordable and high-end brands to shop from—and pick up some chocolate on your way out.
-These items generally go on sale post-Valentine’s Day, so it’s a great time to stock up on all-around favorites.
-The romantic holiday doesn’t always mean you have to spend money on gifts for someone else—you can and should treat yourself, especially if it’s the day or the week after!
+If you’re planning to buy cosmetics or fragrance products, browse the beauty aisles of Kohl’s, Walmart, and Target for a mixed collection of affordable and high-end brands to shop from — and pick up some chocolate on your way out.
+These items generally go on sale after Valentine’s Day, so it’s a great time to stock up on all-around favorites.
+The romantic holiday doesn’t always mean you have to spend money on gifts for someone else.
+You can and should treat yourself, especially if it’s the day or the week after!

 4 Things to Skip in February